dwyl/ISO-27001-2013-information-technology-security/information-security-policy.md

 being considered we will review the requirements of the policies contained herein and ensure compliance.

-Where an amendment is required it will _first_ be discussed in an "_issue_"
+Where an amendment is required it will _first_ be discussed in a Github "_issue_"
 - if a _formal_ meeting is required it will be scheduled - and the _outcome_ of the discussion will be recorded/reflected in this policy document.